 The three masked men spread out across the back lawn with purpose, guns raised.
 One of the men got closer to the bushes where the two were hiding and Nellie saw he was carrying an AR-15.
 If they even cleared their throat, they would be ripped to shreds in seconds.

 One man further away was whacking bushes with the butt of his gun.
 He turned and suddenly yelled, “Clear.
 Let's go.”

 The men moved out.
 Nellie held her breath.
 And Timmy stood up.

 “Right here.
-Don't shoot,” Timmy yelled out to the men, putting his hands in the air.
+Don't shoot,” said Timmy, putting his hands in the air.

 The men all turned, guns aimed at Timmy.

 “Jesus H, whatta ya doing, Timmy?
 Get down.” said Nellie in complete confusion.

 The men moved quickly towards Timmy.
 Nellie scooted back away from him, hiding in deeper brush.
 They grabbed Timmy roughly, pulled him out of the bushes and threw him to the ground.
 Timmy put his hands on top of his head.
 The men aimed their weapons at him, ready to execute him from the world.
 Nellie trembled.
 She wanted to help Timmy but a young black girl would be instantly decimated by these violent, raging men.